This is the multi-page printable view of this section. Click here to print.

 • environmentTypes: Environments available to the project.

 • catalogs: Project-specific catalogs for IaC and image definitions.
+Note the path differences for each project.

 • tags: Resource tags for governance and cost tracking.